learningtapestry/ssdn/docs/architecture-design.md

 * We follow a `push` strategy where the producer inserts the data into the consumer's storage stream, which is part of its data store component.
 This makes capabilities like filtering easier and more economical to perform at the routing step.
 * The insertion step is performed by a Lambda function residing in the producer.
 In its execution, the function applies the required filters and performs any other required processing.
 The function then pushes the record to every consumer's storage stream.
 * Authorization is managed via cross-account IAM roles.
 When a consumer is granted access, it establishes a trust relationship between the SSDN nodes.
 IAM roles are created and, from that moment on, the producer is able to push records into the consumer's storage stream.
-* Data sharing between instances is an internal step accomplished by AWS services.
+* Data sharing between nodes is an internal step accomplished by AWS services.
 For the time being, we don't plan on adding further abstraction layers in the form of REST/GraphQL APIs.

 ### Data export interface & DynamoDB plugin